offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 ## Gradient descent-ascent and variants

 Perhaps the simplest algorithm we can try for min-max optimization is gradient descent-ascent (GDA).
 As the generator wants to minimize with respect to $x$ and the discriminator wants to maximize with respect to $y$, the idea is to do descent steps for $x$ and ascent steps for $y$.
-How to do this is not clear as this is a sequential optimization problem, and one strategy is to let the generator and discriminator alternate:
+How exactly to do this is not clear, and one strategy is to let the generator and discriminator alternate:

 $$x_{i+1} = x_i -\nabla_x f(x_i,y_i),$$